anupama14609/matplotlib-exercise/resources.md

 13: Dumbbell plot conveys the ‘before’ and ‘after’ positions of various items along with the rank ordering of the items.
 Its very useful if you want to visualize the effect of a particular project / initiative on different objects.

+14: Histogram shows the frequency distribution of a given variable.
+It representation a greater insight about the continuous variable and the categorical variable in tandem.